UKPLab/sentence-transformers/docs/training/overview.md

 For all available building blocks see [» Models Package Reference](../package_reference/models.md)

 ## Training Data

+To train a SentenceTransformer model, you need to inform it somehow that two sentences have a certain degree of similarity.
+Therefore, each example in the data requires a label or structure that allows the model to understand whether two sentences are similar or different.

+Unfortunately, there is no single way to prepare your data to train a Sentence Transformers model.
+It largely depends on your goals and the structure of your data.
+If you don't have an explicit label, which is the most likely scenario, you can derive it from the design of the documents where you obtained the sentences.
+For example, two sentences in the same report should be more comparable than two sentences in different reports.
+Neighboring sentences might be more comparable than non-neighboring sentences.

+For more information on available datasets for training SentenceTransformers models see [» Datasets Reference](../examples/training/datasets/README.md).

 To represent our training data, we use the `InputExample` class to store training examples.
 As parameters, it accepts texts, which is a list of strings representing our pairs (or triplets).
 Further, we can also pass a label (either float or int).
 The following shows a simple example, where we pass text pairs to `InputExample` together with a label indicating the semantic similarity.

  ```python
  from sentence_transformers import SentenceTransformer, InputExample